 Select another World Bank department to learn more about its work.

-The International Finance Corporation (IFC), a member of the World Bank Group, is the largest global development institution focused exclusively on the private sector.
+The International Finance Corporation (IFC) is the largest global development institution focused exclusively on the private sector.
 We help developing countries achieve sustainable growth by financing investment, mobilizing capital in international financial markets, and providing advisory services to businesses and governments.

-The Multilateral Investment Guarantee Agency (MIGA) was created in 1988 as a member of the World Bank Group to promote foreign direct investment into developing countries to support economic growth, reduce poverty, and improve people’s lives.
+The Multilateral Investment Guarantee Agency (MIGA) was created in 1988 to promote foreign direct investment into developing countries to support economic growth, reduce poverty, and improve people’s lives.
 MIGA fulfills this mandate by offering political risk insurance (guarantees) to investors and lenders.

 The organizations that make up the World Bank Group are owned by the governments of member nations, which have the ultimate decision-making power within the organizations on all matters, including policy issues.